BenSchr/Bikesharing-Geoanalysis/README.md

 # Overview

 We crawled the [Nextbike-Api](https://open.nrw/dataset/standorte-fahrradverleih-koeln-kvb-rad-k) for the GPS Data of the Bikesharing Bikes in Cologne.
-You can find a <a href="2018-11-18%2Bbikes.csv" target="_blank">sample csvfile</a> with data from one day in this repository.
+You can find a <a href="2018-11-18%2Bbikes.csv" target="_blank">sample csvfile</a> in this repository with data from one day.

 With the help of **OSMnx** we can analyse the geolocations of the bikes and calculate the routes they are driving.